 To do a traditional wiring job with bulk cable, you’ll be stripping wires and punching them down onto a jack.
 It takes practice, and since it’s something I haven’t done very many times, it takes me about 20 minutes and they don’t always work the first time.
 Doing it this way is cheaper, but the easy way only costs $2-$3 more, and 20 minutes of my time is worth that to me.

 Monoprice has the couplers too, but there have been some complaints about the quality.
 The couplers from Amazon are cheaper, and of good quality.
 Using couplers, ready-made cables, and keystones, pretty much anyone can do an installation that looks and works as well as a qualified professional would do.

 I’ve wired one port into my office, and plan to wire at least four more.
-I want four gigabit ports (a decent gigabit switch costs less than $20 these days).
+I want four gigabit ports (off-lease managed switches are much cheaper than you think).
 I have the switch and couplers in hand and some cables and wallplates on order.
 I expect it to be an easy project once the rest of my stuff arrives.